-Cerebral palsy, sometimes abbreviated CP, is a condition that stems from brain damage.
-Most often, cerebral palsy in infants arises from causes that could not have been avoided using any modern medical technology.
+Cerebral palsy, sometimes abbreviated Cerebral Palsy, is a condition that stems from brain damage.
+Most often, infant cerebral palsy arises from causes that could not have been avoided using modern medical technology.
 There are, however, some cases where medical negligence directly plays a role in the child suffering the brain damage that leads to cerebral palsy.
-If you want to learn more about cerebral palsy facts, there are great resources out there that include foundations that work with the sufferers of cerebral palsy, as well as organizations that exist to offer support to the parents of children with cerebral palsy.
+For example, suppose you want to learn more about cerebral palsy facts.
+In that case, there are great resources that include foundations that work with people living with cerebral palsy, as well as organizations that offer support to the parents of children with cerebral palsy.

-In cases where medical negligence played a role in the child developing cerebral palsy, it’s important to take a look at the viability of filing a lawsuit.
+In cases where medical negligence played a role in the child developing cerebral palsy, it’s essential to look at the viability of filing a lawsuit.
 A lawsuit may enable you to recover damages from the party responsible for your child developing cerebral palsy.
-While this condition can result from a host of natural causes, some children would have never suffered this brain injury if it weren’t for some sort of negligence during the birthing process.
+While this condition can result from various natural causes, some children would have never suffered this brain injury if it weren’t for some negligence during the birthing process.

-Negligence doesn’t just apply to the doctors.
-Nurses can be sued for negligence as can the institution at which the child was born.
-If anyone involved in providing healthcare to you and your child fails to live up to their duties to you as a patient, there may be an opportunity to recover damages by going to court and arguing a claim.
+Negligence doesn’t just apply to doctors.
+Nurses can be sued for negligence, as can the child’s birth institution.
+So if anyone involved in providing healthcare to you and your child fails to live up to their duties to you as a patient, there may be an opportunity to recover damages by going to court and arguing a claim.

 Cerebral palsy claims can be explored with an attorney at no cost.
 Find an attorney who works on contingency, and, most of the time, you’ll find that they will also offer you a free consultation where they’ll discuss with you whether or not you have a case that’s likely to win.
 If you do, they may be willing to take it up.
 Under a contingency agreement, you don’t have to pay them anything unless they win your claim.